cunningham-lab/neurocaas/docs/script_docs/docker_todos.md

 For most analyses, we will most likely require a second round of testing on the appropriate EC2 instance type similar to what we have now, but having a well setup local workflow should make things significantly easier.
+## Update 12/1

+We have now completed two elements of our original todo list.
+The second element is complicated by the fact we're trying to use the AWS ECR to store images, which has weird interactions with the AWS CLI version.
+Bottom line is that for now, I'm happy to have our developers run `docker pull continuum/anaconda3` to get the base image we used, and then build the image locally.